 Personnel Analyst II

-The San Joaquin County Human Resources Division is seeking an experienced analyst to join its Risk/Leave Management Unit and provide professional support in all aspects of the Disability/Leave Management Program.
-The individual will consult and work with health care professionals, County managers and employees to provide expertise and ensure delivery of services in connection with the County’s Disability Management and Leave programs.
-The Risk Management Analyst position will receive direction from the Disability Management Coordinator and/or the County Leave Administration Coordinator.
+The San Joaquin County Human Resources Division is seeking an experienced analyst to join its Leave Management Unit and provide professional support in all aspects of the Leave Management Program.
+This position will perform the most complex and detailed professional assignments with a significant level of independence, and will expand the level of HR services currently provided to County departments in the area of leave management.
+The Leave Management Analyst position will receive direction from the County Leave Administration Coordinator.

-Please click on the link below to view the brochure: Personnel Analyst II
+Please click on the link below to view the brochure: PA II - Leave Management

 This examination is being given to fill one vacancy with the Human Resources Division's Risk/Leave Management Unit and to establish an eligible list to fill future vacancies.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.